In a Nutshell:

 Adjustability & Comfort

-While other chairs offer more room for tweaking, our view is that this will be quite acceptable for most riders.
+While other chairs offer more room for tweaking, we think this will be acceptable for most riders.

 A Growing Number of Extras Available

-When the Freedom Chair was first introduced, the number of extras on offer was quite limited.
-It still doesn’t offer as many extras as some other models, but the collection is growing steadily.
+The number of extras offered was limited when the Freedom Chair was first introduced.
+It still doesn’t offer as many extras as other models, but the collection is growing steadily.
 As of now, the following options are available:

 • “Trail Handles” – These don’t come standard and will nominally increase the price of your machine.
 We highly recommend this, however, as it gives you a third option for powering the chair, making it possible for an attendant to push you.
 That’s a big deal, whether you’re using the chair indoors or out, as you may encounter terrains on the hiking trail that you struggle to deal with on your own.

-• Color Options – This applies to the levers only, not the frame of the chair itself.
+• Color Options – This applies to the levers only, not the chair’s frame itself.
 You can order your lever wraps in:

 • White